rjorton/ICTV-ReportChapters/README.md

 ### Related, unclassified viruses ###

+The standard three columns for this table are (although there are variations on this e.g. extra columns):
+- Virus name
+- Accession number(**NB:** not as frequently comes in'Accession')
+- Virus abbreviation (**NB:** not as frequently comes in'Abbreviation') -
 There is a simple **Java** script **ICTV_TableLinks** to create GenBank links within the 'Related, unclassified viruses' table.
 Again, this utilises the **Source code** of a page.
 Copy and paste the source code of **ONLY** the **table** in question into a local file (including the table html tags).
 If the table is in the standard format (1 header row, 3 columns, 2nd column accession number) then the script can just be run on the file only:

 ```